MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/managed-meeting-rooms-portal.md

-# Microsoft Managed Meeting Rooms Portal
+# Microsoft Teams Rooms Pro Management Portal

 ## Overview

-The Managed Meeting Rooms Portal (“Rooms Portal”) provides a view of the health of your meeting rooms.
-A customer view of this portal is for your visibility and feedback, and to facilitate your existing monitoring tools/practices.
+The MTR Pro Management portal provides a view of the health of your meeting rooms and helps to facilitate your existing monitoring tools/practices.

 The scope of the monitoring is

 - View of incidents
   - Top issues affecting your rooms
   - Actions required to restore rooms to healthy status
-  - Issues that are under investigation by Microsoft
 - View of Microsoft Teams Room devices
   - Snapshot of status at Microsoft Teams Rooms (MTR) device level
   - Basic history and details for every device